vbar/era-test-node/SUPPORTED_APIS.md

 [source](src/node/evm.rs)

-Sets the Block Gas Limit of the network
+Sets the block gas limit for the following blocks

 #### Arguments